Office of the Assistant Secretary for Veterans' Employment and Training, Labor.

 IX.
 Post Award Conference

 A post-award conference will be held for those grantees awarded PY 2002 VWIP funds from the competition.
 It is expected to be held in August or September 2002.
 Up to two grantee representatives must be present; a fiscal and a program representative is recommended.
 The site of the Post-Award conference has not yet been determined, for planning and budgeting purposes, please use Washington, DC as the conference location.
 The conference will focus on providing information and assistance on reporting, recordkeeping, and grant requirements, and also include best practices from past projects.

 The grantee will submit the reports and documents listed below:

 A. Financial Reports

-The grantee must report outlays, program income, and other financial information on a quarterly basis using SF 269A, Financial Status Report, Short Form.
-This form will cite the assigned grant number and be submitted to the appropriate State Director for Veterans' Employment and Training (DVET) no later than 30 days after the ending date of each Federal fiscal quarter (i.e., October 30, January 30, April 30 and July 30) during the grant period.
+The grantee will report outlays, program income, and other financial information on a quarterly basis using SF 269A, Financial Status Report, Short Form.
+This form will cite the assigned grant number and be submitted to the appropriate State Director for Veterans' Employment and Training (DVET), whose address will be provided, no later than 30 days after the ending date of each Federal fiscal quarter (i.e., October 30, January 30, April 30, and July 30) during the grant period.

 B. Program Reports

-Grantees must submit a Quarterly Technical Performance Report 30 days after the end of each Federal fiscal quarter to the DVET that contains the following:
+Grantees will submit a Quarterly Technical Performance Report 30 days after the end of each Federal fiscal quarter to the DVET which contains the following: